Mexico City Metropolitan Cathedral: Altar of Forgiveness

 The Altar of Forgiveness (Altar del perdón) is located at the front of the central nave.
 It is the first aspect of the interior that is seen upon entering the cathedral.
 It was the work of Spanish architect Jerónimo de Balbás, and represents the first use of the estípite column (an inverted triangle-shaped pilaster) in the Americas.

 There are two stories about how the name of this altar came about.
 The first states that those condemned by the Spanish Inquisition were brought to the altar to ask for forgiveness in the next world before their execution.
 The second relates to painter Simon Pereyns, who despite being the author of many of the works of the cathedral, was accused of blasphemy.
 According to the story, while Pereyns was in jail, he painted such a beautiful image of the Virgin Mary that his crime was forgiven.

-This altar was damaged by fire in January 1967 but has been completely restored.
+This altar was slightly damaged by fire in January 1967, and it was restored.